-MSHN's expectation for Treatment Plan timelines are as follows:

-Outpatient: initial treatment plan will be completed by the third (3rd) session with the client.
-Periodic Review of outpatient treatment plans should be within 90 days, but for more intensive services (e.g. IOP) and/or based on higher intensity client needs, more frequent reviews are required.

-Residential/Withdrawal Management: Initial Treatment Plans are due within three (3) days of the initiation of treatment services (3 calendar days or 72 hours, not 3 business days).
-Periodic review of residential/withdrawal management treatment plans should take place every seven (7) days for residential/withdrawal management services.
+MSHN's expectation for Treatment Plan timelines are as follows: Outpatient: initial treatment plan will be completed by up to the third (3rd) session with the client.
+Periodic Review of outpatient treatment plans should be no more thanwithin 90 days, but for more intensive services (e.g. IOP) and/or based on higher intensity client needs, more frequent reviews are required.
+InpatientResidential/Withdrawal Management: Initial Treatment Plans are due up towithin three (3) days of the initiation of treatment services (3 calendar days or 72 hours, not 3 business days).
+Periodic review of inpatientresidential/withdrawal management treatment plans should take place every seven (7) days for residential/withdrawal management services.